ghdl/setup-ghdl/README.md

 ### Credits

-This GitHub Action replaces `setup-ghdl-ci`, a Javascript Action developed by Umarcor, with a composite action using simples instructions (`curl`, `tar`, `apt-get`) written in Bash.
+This GitHub Action replaces `setup-ghdl-ci`, a Javascript Action developed by [Unai Martinez-Corral](https://GitHub.com/umarcor), with a composite action using simples instructions (`curl`, `tar`, `apt-get`) written in Bash or Powershell.

 ## License